 DFWs are restricted to international graduate students at McGill whose visa status requires them to pay full international tuition fees.
 Recipients must be:

 - Registered with a full-time status (see explanation of residency in the Program Requirements section of the Graduate and Postdoctoral Studies Calendar)

 Students in a qualifying year or additional session are not eligible.
 Students in "privatized" programs are not eligible.
-Eligible international students are automatically considered by their departments, depending on the number of DFWs available.
-Since DFWs are awarded based exclusively on departmental nomination, there are no application forms provided/required.
-Interested students who cannot otherwise qualify for an external differential fee waiver (see below) should contact the department to which they are applying.
+Eligible international students are automatically considered by their academic units.
+Since DFWs are awarded based exclusively on unit nomination, there are no application forms provided/required.
+Interested students who cannot otherwise qualify for an external differential fee waiver (see below) should contact the Unit to which they are applying.

 Registration requirements for students who have been awarded a DFW by their Faculty/Unit: During the academic year for which they have been awarded a DFW, recipients are required to register as “full-time” for the Fall and Winter terms and “continuing” for the Summer term.